FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Player 3 gets 16 points in round three adding to 18 points in total and taking the lead.

 Player 1 wins the game at the end of round 4 with a total of 19 points.

+### Extras

+Have a look at the math part to see all possible combinations and possibly the rules without words are interesting as well :)

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>